 What have you learnt through the process of archiving his work?

 Ros: It’s a puzzle I’m trying to work out.
 I’m trying to find who he sold to and who he worked with.
-All these prints in the archive are actually designs that were never sold, hence why they were living in the basement for so long.
+All these prints in the archive are actually designs that were never sold, that’s why they were left in the basement for so long.
 I’d love to see his stuff in action.
-It would be interesting to link them to existing textiles.
+It would be interesting to link the designs to existing textiles.

-Mark: I often walk past home wear shops, or see people walking down the street and see designs I’m certain are his.
+Mark: I often walk past homeware shops, or see people walking down the street and see designs I’m certain are his.